ana0/RadicalNetworksSubmission/README.md

 1 hour workshop / participatory performance

 ## Workshop technical requirements and materials list
 No maximum number of attendees - we can provide all materials except a network connection and power.
 Attendees are requested to have a cell phone or computer.
-Permission to light candles, if possible
+Permission to light candles requested.

 ## Artwork installation requirements
 N/A